ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Although messages can at times be eagerly gossiped to the network, the node's fork choice prevents integration of these messages into the actual consensus until the _actual local start_ of the designated slot.

-The value of this constant is currently a placeholder and will be tuned based on data observed in testnets.

 ### Why are there `ATTESTATION_SUBNET_COUNT` attestation subnets?

 Depending on the number of validators, it may be more efficient to group shard subnets and might provide better stability for the gossipsub channel.